 "Logical fallacy" shares with "factual fallacy" the genus "common error", that is, both are types of error commonly committed by people.
 Factual fallacies, of course, are mistakes about factual matters, whereas logical fallacies are not errors of fact, but errors of reasoning.
 Thus, a logical fallacy is a common error in reasoning.

-Logical Fallacy = a common type of error in reasoning.
+logical fallacy = a common type of error in reasoning.